This ebook by Howard Culbertson was originally published by what is now The Foundry for the NMI mission book series under ISBN number 083-411-4186.

 Child sponsorship or other compassionate ministries offerings should never, of course, replace World Evangelism Fund support.
 They are, however, another source of funds for our balanced attack. . . . [ continue reading ]

 things | 3.
 We called it general, but it's

 9. Cleaning out attics and garages

 -- Howard Culbertson

 |Giving one or two big offerings per year is difficult for people whose income is a weekly paycheck.
 Giving to mission out of every paycheck has helped lots of families make significant Kingdom investments. . . . [ read more ]|

-ebooks: Alfredo Del Rosso, an Italian captivated by a vision God's Bulgarian tapestry Mr. Missionary, I have a question The Kingdom strikes back: Signs of the Messiah at work in Haiti Paul McGrady, Mr. Evangelism Pasta, pizza and Pinocchio Jonah, the reluctant missionary Rookie Notebook: My first nine months as a missionary Other books and articles
+ebooks: Alfredo Del Rosso, an Italian captivated by a vision God's Bulgarian tapestry Mr. Missionary, I have a question The Kingdom strikes back: Signs of the Messiah at work in Haiti Paul McGrady, Mr. Evangelism Pasta, pizza and Pinocchio Jonah, the reluctant missionary Rookie Notebook: Our first nine months as missionaries Other books and articles

 10% Giving explanation Alabaster offering World Evangelism Broadcast offering publicity Links missionaries Medical Plan giving

 10/40 Window explanation and map Seeking God's will?
 African martyr's commitment Mission trip fundraising Ten ways to ruin a short-term mission trip Nazarene Missions International resources